Pistol (miniseries): Music

+Tracks included in the series included many songs by the Sex Pistols and The Pretenders, other songs of the period, such as "X Offender" by Blondie, and "Evidently Chickentown", a poem by punk poet John Cooper Clarke, along with many older songs.

 Legal case over music rights

-In 2021, while the series was still in production, Sex Pistols frontman John Lydon criticized the series, branding it as "The most disrespectful shit I've ever had to endure".
+In 2021, while the series was still in production, Sex Pistols frontman John Lydon criticised the series, branding it as "The most disrespectful shit I've ever had to endure".
 Former bandmates Steve Jones and Paul Cook sued Lydon to allow Sex Pistols music to be used in the series despite Lydon's objections.
-They said they had the support of Glen Matlock, the estate of Sid Vicious, and cited a 1998 agreement that allowed a majority decision among band members.
+They said they had the support of Glen Matlock as well as the estate of Sid Vicious, and cited a 1998 agreement that allowed a majority decision among band members.
 Lydon lost the legal battle that August.

+Release

+Pistol premiered on FX on Hulu in the US and Disney+ in the UK, Ireland, Canada, Australia, New Zealand, and Singapore on 31 May 2022.
+The series was removed from Hulu and Disney+ internationally on 26 May 2023, after a downturn in subscribers and profits led to cutting over 50 shows.

 Reception

 Critical response

-On review aggregator website Rotten Tomatoes, the series holds a 54% approval rating based on 24 critic reviews, with an average rating of 6.1/10.
+On review aggregator website Rotten Tomatoes, the series holds a 65% approval rating based on 62 critic reviews, with an average rating of 6.6/10.
 The website's critics consensus reads, "Danny Boyle's frenzied direction brings plenty of energy to this punk biography, but the rote conventions of a band's rise and fall make Pistol something of a misfire."
-On Metacritic, the series has a score of 59 out of 100, based on 23 critics, indicating "mixed or average reviews".
+On Metacritic, the series has a score of 60 out of 100, based on 28 critics, indicating "mixed or average reviews".

 Angie Han from Hollywood Reporter wrote positively that "Pistol does do better than some in breathing a bit of life into that formula, first and foremost through a pair of exceptional performances...by Anson Boon, the intense 22-year old playing front man Johnny Rotten.
 If John is its [the show's] soul, Malcolm McClaren is its calculating brain.
 As played by Thomas Brodie-Sanger, he's a Svengali so relentlessly charming, that...[he] turns manipulation into an art form itself."

 Empire's Beth Webb felt that "the performances vary in strength - but the collective scrappy energy of the ensemble under the director's guidance is undeniable."

 NME's El Hunt gave a mixed review: "Pistol could've gone further - as much as it explores the pitfalls of rock'n'roll mythology, it occasionally falls into the very same trappings that it tries to scrutinize.
-But, taken at face value, this is a high-energy and creatively pieced-together look back on how punk rock, with Sex Pistols at the vanguard, swept the UK and beyond.
+But, taken at face value, this is a high-energy and creatively pieced-together look back on how punk rock, with Sex Pistols at the vanguard, swept the UK and beyond."